RockerMJ031/PR-UI/01. Admin Dashboard/Ticket Management Page/ticket-management-features.md

 **Display Result**:
 - Shows ticket management interface with loading state management
 - Displays ticket summary statistics in `summary-cards`:
-  - Total tickets count in `cardNumber`
+  - Total tickets count in `cardNumberTotal`
-  - Open tickets count with status styling
+  - Open tickets count in `textOpenTickets` with status styling
-  - In Progress tickets count with progress indicator
+  - In Progress tickets count in `textInProgressTickets` with progress indicator
-  - Resolved tickets count with completion styling
+  - Resolved tickets count in `textResolvedTickets` with completion styling
 - Populates `ticket-list` repeater with ticket information:
   - Ticket ID mapped to CMS-8 `ticketId` in `ticketId`
 - Ticket title mapped to CMS-8 `title` in `ticketTitle`